 I am hugely disappointed that the badger 'cull' went ahead again last year despite such widespread opposition from the public, independent scientists and animal experts.
 It is an animal welfare disaster.

-It looks like the go ahead has now been given for the 'cull' to continue in 2015.
-I am especially horrified to learn that, for the first time, badger cubs will be targeted next summer to boost numbers after previous targets have failed.
-The idea of killing baby wild animals to prop up a failing, pointless policy horrifies me - and will horrify many voters.
+It looks like the go ahead has now been given for the 'cull' to continue - and possibly even rolled out to new areas - in 2015.
+I am especially horrified to learn that, for the first time, badger cubs may be targeted this summer to boost numbers after previous targets have failed.
+The idea of killing baby wild animals to prop up a failing, pointless policy horrifies me - and will horrify many people.

 TB figures are already plummeting and have been vastly overestimated in the past couple of years due to incompetence.
 England is looking increasingly isolated and I am urging you to follow Wales' lead by pursuing a non-lethal, science led approach to fighting TB in cattle.

 People are becoming increasingly exasperated by Government claims that the 'culls' were a success, when clearly they were utter failures even when judged by your own criteria.
 To top it all, the policy won't even control TB in cattle.

 Please reverse the policy in England to kill badgers.

 Are you an English resident?
 To spread awareness about our dairy boycott, please send the letter below (or even better your own version) to your local newspaper - and raise awareness as to why badgers are being killed.

 I am horrified that the policy to kill badgers in England is continuing and could even be expanded.
 It is a needless massacre driven by farmers and politicians.
 In protest I am boycotting English dairy products and would like to encourage others to do likewise.

 Persecuting badgers for being the main vector for spreading bTB makes as much sense as persecuting black cats for spreading bad luck and witchcraft.
 It is time that the badger stopped being a scapegoat for the failings of farming.